Leoll1020/Othello/README.md

 # Othello
 A console game Othello with GUI.
+Players can customize winning conditions and board layout.

 Credits to: Chen Lu.